sjfaz/cdk-ddb-opensearch/README.md

 - OpenSearch Cluster
 - DynamoDB Table with stream to sync data to OpenSearch Cluster
 - Lambda, APIGateway, TRPC for the API
-- Static React SPA website using the CloudScape component library.
+- Static React SPA website using the CloudScape component library
-- EventBridge and Lambda to import dummy data into DynamoDB every x minutes.
+- EventBridge and Lambda to import dummy data into DynamoDB every x minutes

 ```
 # deploy (IP Address is to view OpenSearch Dashboards)